 For roughly 15 years from the summer of 2001 when this web site came online, the 'organigram' looked like this: I, the Editor, ran and updated the web site (the code monkey, if you will); Len held the documentary evidence which formed the basis for information pertaining to quantities of models produced and extant, which information was subsequently (in drips and drabs, not systematically) published at the web site.
 The documentary evidence consists primarily of two sorts: copies of the original shop sales ledgers (retrieved from Alf as the Southend shop was closing down), and the Hetchins Register, started by Hilary Stone and carried forward by Len.
 The sales ledgers list original production (including dates and serial numbers, usually but not always the model, sometimes the original owner or sales agent, rarely some special information such as 'on loan' to a racing team or 'show bike').
 The Hetchins Register lists the frames we know to have survived.

 Information about hitherto unregistered frames arrived at Len's desk via post, telephone, or email.
 He nearly always followed up an initial inquiry by phone or email to verify details.
 He would then check the details against the sales ledgers, to verify serial number, model, date of sale, and so on.
 Thereafter, he would update the Register.
-And so the Register grew from a few dozen entries, as he had inherited it from Hilary Stone, to the final state in which he left it with 2200 entries.
+And so the Register grew from a few hundred entries, as he had inherited it from Hilary Stone, to the final state in which he left it with 2200 entries.

 What the Register does not show is when a frame is lost, e.g., thrown away during house clearance, rusted away in a shed, melted down in a garage fire, etc.; disappearances are not reported to us.